kamontat/hacktoberfest-novel-2020/README.md

 # Story of who

-Once upon a time, I
+Once upon a time, I writing this sentence in front of alien who come to earth for learning new knowledge.